ocyedwin/ocyedwin/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on https://proc.gg - platform for GenAI applications.
+- 🔭 I’m currently working on https://emereg.com - platform for AI internet.
 - 📫 How to reach me: https://www.linkedin.com/in/ocyedwin/ or https://twitter.com/ocyedwin

 <!--